Lactifluus piperatus

-Lactifluus piperatus (synonym Lactarius piperatus), commonly known as the blancaccio, is a semi-edible basidiomycete fungus of the genus Lactifluus.
-Despite being edible, it is not recommended by some because of its poor taste, though can be used as seasoning when dried.
+Lactifluus piperatus (synonym Lactarius piperatus), commonly known as the blancaccio, is a basidiomycete fungus of the genus Lactifluus.
+It was the original type species of the genus Lactarius, before being moved to Lactifluus.

 The fruiting body is a creamy-white mushroom which is funnel-shaped when mature, with exceptionally crowded gills.
 It bleeds a whitish peppery-tasting milk when cut.
-Widely distributed across Europe and eastern North America, Lactifluus piperatus has been accidentally introduced to Australia.
+Widely distributed across Europe and eastern North America, L. piperatus has been accidentally introduced to Australia.
 Mycorrhizal, it forms a symbiotic relationship with various species of deciduous tree, including beech, and hazel, and fruiting bodies are found on the forest floor in deciduous woodland.

-Systematics and taxonomy
+Despite often being considered edible, it reportedly contains toxins and has a poor flavor, but can be used as a seasoning when dried.

+Taxonomy

-The species was one of the many species named by Linnaeus who officially described it in Volume Two of his Species Plantarum in 1753 as Agaricus piperatus, the specific epithet deriving from the Latin adjective piperatus meaning "peppery".
-For many years, Tyrolian naturalist Giovanni Antonio Scopoli had been considered the author of the first description; however, a recent revision of the International Code of Botanical Nomenclature in 1987 changed the rules regarding the starting date and primary work for names of fungi.
-Previously, the starting date had been set as January 1, 1821, the date of the works of the 'father of mycology', Swedish naturalist Elias Magnus Fries, but now names can be considered valid as far back as May 1, 1753, the date of publication of Linnaeus' seminal work.
+The species was one of many named by Carl Linnaeus, who officially described it in Volume Two of his Species Plantarum (1753) as Agaricus piperatus, the specific epithet deriving from the Latin adjective piperatus, meaning "peppery".
+For many years, Tyrolian naturalist Giovanni Antonio Scopoli was considered the author of the first description, until a 1987 revision of the International Code of Botanical Nomenclature began considering primary works describing fungi from as far back as 1753, instead of only 1821 (based on the work of Swedish naturalist Elias Magnus Fries).

 Lactifluus piperatus was the original type species of the genus Lactarius.
 However, after the finding that Lactarius actually represented more than one genus, the species Lactarius torminosus was conserved as type for that genus.
 Thus, L. piperatus is now the type species of Lactifluus, which was split from Lactarius and contains mainly tropical milk-caps, but also some species of the north temperate zone.
 Phylogenetic research showed that L. glaucescens, sometimes considered only a variety of L. piperatus, is a distinct species in Europe.
 Furthermore, the existence of at least ten lineages worldwide, with no overlap among continents, was shown for the group around L. piperatus, suggesting that populations in North America might actually be distinct species.

 It is commonly known as the peppery milk cap, pepper milkcap, peppery Lactarius, peppery milk mushroom, white peppery milk-cap, or other similar names.
 Similarly, in German it is known as the Pfeffermilchling ("pepper milk cap").